Skip to main content

 }

-The intent object will contain the following data:
+The register callback receives an intent object with the following fields:

-The register method also returns a cleanup function, which you can use to unregister from the intent when your component is unmounting.
+The register method returns a cleanup function.
+Call it when your component unmounts to unregister from the intent.

 Example